daviddgonzalez/TraceAndPace/README.md

+# What is our project?
+Our project, TraceAndPace, is a simulation racing two different data structures for a variety of operations and timing them, this is to help educate people about the use cases of certain data structures for certain use cases and data sets.

 # Michael's Additions to the Documentation

 There are a few quirks with our development pipeline we are going to be working with.
 Our workflow is going to be a frontend of HTML and typescript.
 The backend will be written in C++ but compiled into